WorldWideMobility/MobileChallenge/README.md

 Our Operations Department has been asking for a new Master App for a while.

-We are lucky, our Product Department has already done app design.
+We are lucky, our Product Department has just designed the Master app.
 You will find it here:

 [Master App Design](https://www.dropbox.com/s/id98a87usawniev/Master-App.zip?dl=0)

 # TODO

-This are their app specs:
+These are the app specs:

 - App should be written in Kotlin or Swift, preferably with the latest stable version.
 - Implement an app where a user can see a table with all Bluetooth devices around.